thieu1995/permetrics/docs/pages/introduction.rst

     * Perform Qualitative Analysis of models.
     * Perform Quantitative Analysis of models.

-* Currently, It contains 1 sub-packages include:
+* Currently, It contains 3 sub-packages including:
-	* regression: contains 17 metrics
+	* regression: contains 21 metrics
+	* single loss: contains 5 metrics
+	* classification: contains 1 metrics

 If you see my code and data useful and use it, please cites my works here::